Quick Answer

 If you rely heavily on topology validation, network routing, or editing workflows in ArcGIS Pro—a hybrid architecture gives you GeoPandas performance for data processing while retaining ArcPy for specialised operations.

 The decision is practical, not ideological.
-Quantify your current pain (hours wasted, licensing costs), estimate the improvement from this guide's benchmarks, and evaluate whether the migration investment makes sense.
+Model the current licence cost first, measure the selected operation against its ArcPy baseline, and evaluate whether the migration investment makes sense.

 Frequently Asked Questions